 Quick-soak method for dried beans and my favorite black-eyed pea recipe.

 Sometimes we all need a little inspiration for easy meals and recipes.
-I put together some recipes I think you will like.
-If you like easy everyday recipes then you might enjoy my favorite recipes delivered straight to your inbox click HERE.
+So I put together some recipes I think you will like.
+If you want easy everyday recipes, you might enjoy my favorite recipes delivered straight to your inbox click HERE.